Graham Webb

 Pete Townshend of The Who, left, with Graham Webb.
 Photo Graham's own.

 Graham was born in Parramatta, New South Wales, Australia, on 19th April 1936, the son of a barber.
 Legend has it that he got into broadcasting via a career as a telegram delivery boy.
-Movie star Rod Taylor asked Graham's help in playing a practical joke on a colleague and was so impressed by his performance that he persuaded him to give up delivering telegrams and start training to become an actor.
-Apparently he decided to give radio a try after he appeared on a broadcast talent show, Australia's Amateur Hour on Sydney station 2UW, playing the harmonica.
+Movie star Rod Taylor asked Graham's help in playing a practical joke on a colleague and was so impressed by his voice that he suggested he give up delivering telegrams and start training to become a broadcaster.
+Apparently Graham's first time on the radio was when he appeared on a talent show, Australia's Amateur Hour on Sydney station 2UW, playing the harmonica.

 Graham began his radio career at 2TM, Tamworth, in 1954.
 The following year he moved north to Brisbane to become a junior announcer on 4BH, later switching to 4GY Gympie.
 After doing his National Service, it was 2CH in 1957.
 Later that year he joined 2UE where he hosted the first Top 40 radio show on Sydney radio.
 This was followed by a brief move to 4KQ in Brisbane in 1960, then back to Sydney to host the 2GB breakfast show.